matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 errors if the request has a valid signature from a Homeserver, and is being authenticated as such.

-In summary, the process for using a service that has not previously been used in the current login sessions is:
+In summary, the process for using a service that has not previously been used in the current login session is:

  * `GET $prefix/terms`
  * Compare result with `m.accepted_terms` account data, get set of documents